 - Learn the local hotspots and where trainers usually gather.

-5 Best Maps of Gyms in Pokémon GO in 2025
+6 Best Maps of Gyms in Pokémon GO for 2026

-While the in-game map seems limited, many third-party tools have stepped up.
-Here are five Pokémon GO Gym maps in 2025 that are actually worth your time.
+While the in-game map seems limited, many third-party tools, or even official tools, have stepped up.
+Here are six Pokémon GO Gym maps that are actually worth your time.

 AnyTo's PoGo Atlas is a real-time Pokémon GO gym map built for both casual and hardcore Trainers.
-Unlike static maps, this dynamic atlas shows exactly what’s happening at gyms around the world, so you can track raid bosses, search for EX-raid eligible locations, or hunt gyms for badge progression.
+Unlike static maps, this dynamic atlas shows exactly what’s happening at gyms around the world, so you can track raid bosses or hunt gyms for badge progression.

 It’s not just about gyms.
 The PoGo Atlas includes a PokéStop map, wild Pokémon spawns, quests, and even the ability to simulate walking or teleport directly to a spot (when paired with AnyTo's GPS spoofing tool).